Shared Subspace Models for Multi-Group Covariance Estimation: Simulation Studies

 We start with an example demonstrating how a shared subspace model can be used to identify statistically significant differences between covariance matrices on a low dimensional subspace.
-Here, we simulate $K=5$ groups of data from the shared subspace spiked covariance model with $p=200$, $s=r=2$, $\sigma_k^2=1$, and $n_k=50$.
-We fix the first eigenvalue of $\Psi_k$ from each group to $\lambda_1=100$ and vary $\lambda_2$.
-For this two dimensional shared subspace model we summarize $\Psi_k$ in terms of its eigendecomposition by computing posterior distributions for the log eigenvalue ratio, $\text{log}(\frac{\lambda_1}{\lambda_2})$, with $\lambda_1 > \lambda_2$, and the angle of the first eigenvector on this subspace, $\text{arctan}(\frac{O_{12}}{O_{21}})$, relative to the first column of $V$.
+Here, we simulate $K=5$ groups of data from the shared subspace spiked covariance model with $p=20000$ features, a shared subspace dimension of $s=r=2$, $\sigma_k^2=1$, and $n_k=100$.
+We fix the first eigenvalue of $\Psi_k$ from each group to $\lambda_1=1000$ and vary $\lambda_2$.
+We generate the basis for the shared subspace and the eigenvectors of $\Psi_k$ by sampling uniformly from the Stiefel manifold.
+First, in Figure \ref{fig:simInitialization} we demonstrate the importance of the eigen-based initialization strategy proposed in Section \ref{sec:em}.
+As an accuracy metric, we study the behavior of $\tr(\hat{V}\hat{V}^TVV^T)/s$ which is bounded by zero and one and achieves a maximum of one if and only if $\hat{V}\hat{V}^T$ corresponds to the true shared subspace.
+In this high dimensional problem, with random initialization, we typically converge to an estimated subspace that has a similarity between 0.25 and 0.5.
+With the eigen-based initialization we achieve nearly perfect estimation accuracy ($> 0.95$).